Lacquer on wood

 1600 x 1000 x 100mm

-Although Cuisenaire rods were originally used in the teaching of mathematical concepts, they have long since been superseded for this purpose and instead have become an effective tool in the teaching of te red Māori.
+Although originally used to teach mathematics, Cuisenaire rods were later incorporated into Te Ataarangi, a programme for teaching of te reo Māori.
 In this context, they serve as props around which conversations are conducted.
 The rods can thus be understood as a recuperation of Pākehā educational devices and an assertion of Māori culture and strength.

 This sculpture poses a number of puzzles.
 Is the suggestion of a figure participating in a haka an indication that Māori identity is triumphant?
 Is the word ‘he’ to be read as the indefinite article (‘a/an’) in Māori or the singular, masculine, third-person pronoun in English?
 Does the turning of the word on to its side imply that Pākehā education has been an emasculation for Māori?